koito19960406/road_shoulder_gan/README.md

 >📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials

 `road_shoulder_gan/` contains the entire original repo and Koichi's SSD contents.
+`docs/` documentation from cookiecutter
-`src/` is the original code from the ISM
+`src/` is the original code from the ISM.
+`reports/` output images from ISM codebase.

 ## Requirements